 Senate and Senate Committees

 Under the University Ordinance, the Senate is the “supreme academic body of the University, (that shall) plan, develop and review programmes, (and) direct and regulate the teaching and research conducted at the University”.
-Senate exercises this authority directly and through Senate committees, and by establishing policies and guidelines under which Schools/IPO and Departments/Divisions operate.
+Senate exercises this authority directly and through Senate committees, and by establishing policies and guidelines under which Schools/AIS and Departments/Divisions operate.

 The Committee on Teaching and Learning Quality (CTLQ) advises the Senate on policies and regulations relating to quality assurance; promotes excellence in teaching and learning; and provides University-level monitoring and oversight of quality assurance processes.